ssh-keygen¶

 Each SSH server has host keys, usually one of each type (rsa, dsa, ecdsa,

 ed25519).
-These host keys live in /etc/ssh/ssh_host_*
+These host keys live in /etc/ssh/ssh_host_*.

 If you happen to get the "Host Key Verification Failed" error, simply removing

-file should get rid of this error (see
+the host key from your known_hosts file should get rid of this error (see

 above).